vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/certificates/Get-MscaRootCertificate.md

 Get-MscaRootCertificate -caFqdn "sfo-dc01.sfo.rainpole.io" -username "Administrator" -password "VMw@re1!" -outDirPath ".\certificates" -format "pem" -fullChain
 ```

-This example will request the full root certificate chain from the intermediate Microsoft Certificate Authority (sfo-dc01.sfo.rainpole.io) in base64 encoding with file extention .pem
+This example will request the full root certificate chain from the intermediate Microsoft Certificate Authority (sfo-dc01.sfo.rainpole.io) in base64 encoding with a file extension of .pem

 ## Parameters